 The frightening reality is the ability to exploit this event to further promote the use of guns.
 President Trump has argued for more gun use by arming teachers, and having them be responsible for gun use.
 From his perspective, this is a way to both respect the Second Amendment and keep children safe.

-This narrative is further advanced by the National Rifle Association, a non-profit organization that lobbies the US government in order to protect and defend the Second Amendment.
+This narrative is further advanced by the NRA, which lobbies the US government in order to protect and defend the Second Amendment.
 In the 2016 election, Republican candidates received over one million dollars for their campaigns, thus enticing them to bypass policy discussions on the topic.
 The protection of one’s political status in the face of tragedy like gun violence, without the willingness to adapt this legislation is wrong, and frankly, a lamentable notion.

 Moreover, the ability of the students and teachers to mobilize against institutionalized gun violence demonstrates the desire to change firearm culture in the U.S. Again, using the Parkdale example, students have been spreading the word, whether on the news, rallying in the streets, and using social media to mobilize other students across the country and globe.